mmustee/Retail-Sales-Analysis/insights.md

 ## Time Trends
 - Sales exhibit moderate seasonality, with revenue peaking in Q4 and dipping in Q2.
 This suggests stronger customer demand toward the end of the year, potentially influenced by holiday-related spending and promotional activity.
 However, overall sales remain relatively stable across the remaining quarters, indicating that seasonality has a limited but noticeable impact on revenue performance.
+- The largest month-over-month revenue increase occurs in:
+October 2023

++97.2% MoM growth
+This sharp increase follows a weaker performance in September, indicating a strong rebound rather than continuous exponential growth.
+- The steepest monthly decline was recorded at:

+−36.1% MoM decrease

+This decline suggests some mid-year softening in demand, although overall sales remain relatively stable outside the Q4 surge.

 ## Recommendations